MicrosoftDocs/windows-ai-docs/docs/models/get-started-onnx-winui.md

 # Get started with ONNX models in your WinUI app with ONNX Runtime

 This article walks you through creating a WinUI 3 app that uses an ONNX model to classify objects in an image and display the confidence of each classification.
+For more information on using AI and machine learning models in your windows app, see [Get started using AI and Machine Learning models in your Windows app](../models.md).

 ## What is the ONNX runtime

 ONNX Runtime is a cross-platform machine-learning model accelerator, with a flexible interface to integrate hardware-specific libraries.
 ONNX Runtime can be used with models from PyTorch, Tensorflow/Keras, TFLite, scikit-learn, and other frameworks.
 For more information, see the ONNX Runtime website at [https://onnxruntime.ai/docs/](https://onnxruntime.ai/docs/).

+This sample uses the [DirectML Execution Provider](https://onnxruntime.ai/docs/execution-providers/DirectML-ExecutionProvider.html) which abstracts and runs across the different hardware options on Windows devices and supports execution across local accelerators, like the GPU and NPU.

 ## Prerequisites